asadomsk/KV62TelegramBot/README.md

 2. Get the trains schedule from departure station to arrived station from https://www.rail.co.il/

 ##  Reasons for using this Telegram Bot
-The idea is to create the combined mobile assistant for quick and convenient fulfillment of the frequently used searches from different internet sites and for different fields of activity such as weather forecast and trains schedule, translator and so on.. to save the time.
+The idea is to create a combined mobile assistant for quickly and conveniently performing frequently used searches on different internet sites and for various fields of activity, such as weather forecast and train timetables, translator, etc., to save time.
-Is should be the real strong personal mobile assistant.
+It should be a real strong personal mobile assistant.

-## So how should you start?
+## So how should you start to create your own Telegram Bot?

 # לֹא יִהְיֶה לְךָ אֱלֹהִים אֲחֵרִים עַל פָּנָי
 <img src = "Images/03b57814e13713da37.jfif" width =200>
 BotFather is the one bot to rule them all.
 It will help you create new bots and change settings for existing ones.

 Use the **/newbot** command to create a new bot.
-Choose name and username for your bot.
-The BotFather will generate an authorization token and breath a life into your new Bot.
+Choose a name and username for your bot.
+The BotFather will generate an authorization token and give life to your Bot.
-The token required to send requests to the Bot API.
+The token is required to authorize the bot and send requests to the Bot API.
-Store your token safely.
+Keep your token secure and store it safely, it can be used by anyone to control your bot.
-I keep it in the heart of my app - **AppSettings class.**
+I keep it the heart of my app - **AppSettings class.**

+BotFather is the only bot that rules them all.
+This will help you create new bots and change settings for existing ones.

+Use the ** / newbot ** command to create a new bot.
+Choose a name and login for your bot.
+BotFather will generate an authorization token and breathe life into your new bot.
+The token is required to send requests to the Bot API.
+Store your token in a safe place.
+I keep it at the center of my application - ** the AppSettings class. **

 ## Use the Application
 Once the application is running from the IDE you can test it by navigating to http://localhost:8080/, which is used to poll your messages/commands.